Robustness to Transformations Across Categories: Is Robustness To Transformations Driven by Invariant Neural Representations?: Discussions Conclusions

 We have demonstrated that increasing the number of \emph{seen-transformed} categories results in an increase of two network properties: the amount of invariance to transformations and the robustness to transformations of \emph{unseen-transformed} categories.
 This suggests that invariance drives robustness to transformations depending on the number of \emph{seen-transformed} categories.
-Furthermore, we have shown that invariance emerges at the individual neural level, which adds to the growing body of literature that uses individual neurons as the elemental building blocks to analyze DCNNs~\cite{zeiler2014visualizing,zhou2018revisiting,olah2018building}.
-Key open questions derived from our results that will be tackled in future works are understanding why invariant representations emerge for some transformations, and what are the neural mechanisms for robustness when there is a lack of invariance (\eg for geometric transformations).
+Furthermore, we have shown that invariance emerges at the individual neural level, which adds to the growing body of literature that uses individual neurons as the elemental building blocks to analyze DCNNs~(\cite{zeiler2014visualizing}, \cite{zhou2018revisiting}, \cite{olah2018building}).
+Key open questions derived from our results that will be tackled in future works are understanding why invariant representations emerge for some transformations, and what are the neural mechanisms for robustness when there is a lack of invariance (\eg for geometric transformations and also for small number of \emph{seen-transformed} categories).

+{ One potential limitation of our study is that it examines how networks attain invariance for individual types of transformations independently, whereas multiple types of transformations often co-occur in real-world scenarios.
+It is worth exploring how individual neurons develop invariance in the presence of multiple transformation types.
+We anticipate that neurons would form clusters based on relevant transformations and demonstrate distinct patterns across different levels of visual processing.
+As this exploration would necessitate additional experimental complexity, we concede that it remains an open question that needs to be addressed in future research.

+Another promising avenue for future research is to explore how individual neurons respond to transformations that fall outside the range of the training transformations.
+While our training approach focused on generalizing invariance across different object categories, it remains an open question whether our findings hold under such conditions.
+The literature suggests that neural network models face significant challenges when expanding their knowledge to unseen conditions beyond the training regime~(\cite{montero2021role}, \cite{Schott2021VisualRL}).
+We encourage further investigation of this topic in future research.